ramirorichmand/RR10_MyStudyPlan/README.md

 **Physical:**
    - Buy a whiteboard/glassboard, put it in front of a mirror - *good investment*

+## Show Your Support 🤝

+<b> Thank you </b> for taking the time to drop by and check out this revised study plan ☺️

+If you've liked or found this project helpful, please consider giving it a star 🌟 and supporting me on my journey to improve my programming skills and chase my aspirations.
+I'd love to hear your feedback on this project, so feel free to leave your thoughts and suggestions.

+Every contribution counts and is deeply appreciated as I pursue a path of lifelong learning and aim to share meaningful content for [ ] community alike.

+Every contribution counts and is deeply appreciated as I pursue a path of lifelong learning and aim to share meaningful content that connects with as many people as possible.

+Thank you again for your support! 🙏

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)